meyer-lab/gc-valent/Manuscript/Text/04_Methods.md

 ### Tensor Generation and Factorization

-To perform factorization of model predictions, we generated a three-dimensional (timepoints ·⨉✖️ cell types by ligand) dataset for the ligand activities over time.
+To perform factorization of model predictions, we generated a three-dimensional (timepoints $\times$ cell types $\times$ ligand) dataset for the ligand activities over time.
 We predicted simulating 10 cell types with IL-2, IL-7, IL-15, or a mutant IL-2Rα affinity-enriched IL-2.
 The receptor expression rates were set based on measured surface abundance ([@Fig:tfac]B).
 The ligand stimulation concentrations matched those from our experiments ([@Fig:supp5]D).

 Before decomposition, each tensor was variance scaled across each cell population.
 Tensor decomposition was performed using the Python package TensorLy [@TensorlyArxiv].
 The number of components was set based on the minimum required number to reconstruct >95% of the variance in the original tensor (R2X).